Peter Newman (film producer)

-Peter Ross Newman (born November 26, 1952) is an American film producer and educator.
-Newman is currently the president of Peter Newman Productions since 1980.
+Peter Ross Newman (born November 26, 1952) is an American film producer, educator and former sportscaster.
+Newman has produced films by directors such as Robert Altman, Jonathan Demme, John Sayles and Noah Baumbach.
+Since 1980, he has been the president of Peter Newman Productions.
 He is the father to chef Romilly Newman and actors Griffin Newman and James Newman.

 Early life and education

 Newman was born November 26, 1952 in White Plains, New York, to Leonard and Roslyn Newman (née Orlofsky).
 He was raised in White Plains and Bedford, New York.
 His father was the owner and founder of Leonard Newman Agency, a leading insurance brokerage in White Plains.
 He has a brother, Scott Newman, and a sister, Wendy Newman.
 He attended Northwestern University and began his producing career in the 1980s.

 Career

 Newman founded his own production firm, New York-based Peter Newman Productions, in 1980.
 He has been an industry leader in theatrical films, having produced over 30 movies.
 As of 2022, he is an associate professor at New York University, teaching courses at both the Tisch School of the Arts and the Stern School of Business; in 2008, he was named the first head of a dual MFA-MBA program, which the university describes as the first of its kind in the United States.